 Creation of Document Templates

 I design and create templates and style sheets for user manuals, online help, and other forms of technical documentation.
-The templates don’t just look nice; but they are also user-friendly and efficient for the authors to work with.
+I take great care that the templates don’t just look nice, but that they are also user-friendly and efficient for the authors to work with.

 Do you need a template or style sheet for a printed user manual or for online technical documentation?

 I can create individual templates for you that go well beyond just looking good: They present the information in a user-friendly, clear, and memorable way.
 A good template is also efficient to use for the author.
 This can save lots of time and thus money.
 The savings multiply with each new document and with each update of a document that’s based on the template.

 While the visual design of a template could also well be delegated to a graphic artist, defining paragraph styles and character styles in detail requires a lot of experience in technical writing and also the ability to think ahead for future documentation requirements.